Barn Hack – Make Your Own Horse Grooming Wipes

 Baggies are great for shows if you just need a few.
 Tubs are great in that you can pack more wipes in.

-Use these wipes:
+Use these towels or wipes

 - Existing wipes.
 Use dried-up wipes or fresh ones that just need some additional stain-fighting ingredients added.